akbargherbal/TreeType/README.md

 ---

-## 🎯 What is TreeType?
+## 🎯 What is treetype?

-TreeType is a specialized typing trainer that uses **parsed code snippets** to help developers improve their typing speed and accuracy on real programming syntax.
-Unlike traditional typing games that use natural language, TreeType focuses on the unique challenges of coding:
+treetype is a specialized typing trainer that uses **parsed code snippets** to help developers improve their typing speed and accuracy on real programming syntax.
+Unlike traditional typing games that use natural language, treetype focuses on the unique challenges of coding:

 - Brackets, operators, and punctuation
 - Multi-line structures